 Metaphors are some of the most effective tools for adding color and emphasis to your writing.
 Although they serve many of the same functions as similes, they are generally much more subtle and poetic.

-In fact, the Ancient Greek philosopher Aristotle thought of metaphors so highly that he considered its mastery “a sign of genius.”
+In fact, the Ancient Greek philosopher Aristotle thought of metaphors so highly that he considered their mastery “a sign of genius.”

-Metaphors are figures of speech used as a figure of speech in which one thing is spoke of in terms of another.
+Metaphors are figures of speech in which one thing is spoken of in terms of another.

 Frequently, metaphors compare people or events to inanimate objects or natural occurrences.
 Even when the two things being compared are seemingly unrelated to each other, the use of a metaphor makes the reader understand that the comparison isn’t literal.